Pascallio/pascallio.github.io/_posts/2022-07-21-containers.md

 <!--  Current state of IT science being published regadering containers, supply with text mining  -->

 To get some insights on this subject, I performed text mining using [Europe PubMed Central](https://europepmc.org).
+At the time of writing, searching for `github` results in a total of 40.481 articles, of which 36.301 are `Research articles`.
+Searching `github & docker` results in 1.364 articles, of which 1.198 are Research articles.
+This would roughly estimate that 3.3% of articles mentioning github, also mention docker.
+Searching for a similar term `github & container` results in 1.442 articles, of which 1.356 research articles.
+This is very comparable with the docker search term.

     It seems that containers are under-utilized in bioscience.

 ## Solution

 <!--  Small tutorial on how to containerize packages (dockerfile, dockerhub) -->

 For my most recent project, pySummarizedExperiment (here), I will show the DOCKERFILE used to construct the container.
+We start by selecting a base image for our code.
+Choosing a base image depends on the size of the image, but also its dependencies.
+A barebone image would be very small, but also requires more work to identify the dependencies needed for your code.
+Luckily, a lot of images have been shared on [Dockerhub](https://hub.docker.com/), so it's best to start there.
+For this project, I don't need many dependencies, except for Python.
+I will therefore pick the Python container [here](https://hub.docker.com/_/python).
+We start by executing the pull command given on Dockerhub `docker pull python`.
+This makes the image available for us to use.

+Next, we will create a file called `DOCKERFILE` in the project directory.
+This file starts with a `FROM` statements that specifies the base image to use.

 # Conclusion